How Loud is a Rave?

 Exposure to loud music for extended periods can lead to temporary or permanent hearing damage.
 Some of the key risks include:

-- Temporary Threshold Shift (TTS): A temporary reduction in hearing sensitivity after a loud event.
+• Temporary Threshold Shift (TTS): A temporary reduction in hearing sensitivity after a loud event.

-- Tinnitus: A ringing or buzzing in the ears, often experienced after exposure to loud sounds.
+• Tinnitus: A ringing or buzzing in the ears, often experienced after exposure to loud sounds.

-- Noise-Induced Hearing Loss (NIHL): Permanent hearing damage caused by repeated exposure to high decibel levels.
+• Noise-Induced Hearing Loss (NIHL): Permanent hearing damage caused by repeated exposure to high decibel levels.

 The louder and longer you’re exposed to high-decibel sounds, the higher the risk of irreversible hearing loss.
+For the weekend warriors out there take note!

 Will My Hearing Come Back After a Rave?

-To aid recovery after a rave:
+To help your hearing recovery after a rave:

-- Give your ears a break: Avoid loud environments for at least 24-48 hours.
+• Give your ears a break: Avoid loud environments for at least 24-48 hours.

-- Use white noise: Listening to low-level ambient noise can help counteract the effects of temporary tinnitus.
+• Use white noise: Listening to low-level ambient noise can help counteract the effects of temporary tinnitus.

 If hearing issues persist beyond a week, consulting a specialist is advised.